Etsy 1099-K for Sellers — Your 2026 Complete Guide

 Read more: Etsy Bookkeeping: Your Guide for Maker Success

-With Craftybase, you can automatically sync your Etsy sales data, track your income and expenses in real-time, and easily generate the reports you need for filing your taxes.
+With Craftybase, you can automatically sync your Etsy sales data, track your income and expenses in real time, and easily generate the reports you need for filing your taxes.
+This not only makes sure you’re meeting federal tax regulations, but also reduces the risk of costly errors and audits.

 Will I receive a 1099-K if I sell under multiple Etsy shops?